What Is an Initiative?

 Reference Links

-Source documents, bills, executive orders, and external resources that authorize or underpin the initiative
+Source documents, bills, executive orders, and external resources that authorize or underpin the initiative.
+User-supplied only — never AI-generated.
+The verifiable paper trail

 ↑ Click any layer to expand its fields